 INTES company was founded as an FE technology enterprise in 1984.
-Its competence in every aspect of Finite Element technology is provided by INTES to its clients not only thru the high-end software system PERMAS.
-The full range of development knowhow of INTES is also made available to its clients by the provision of top-notch services and expert consultancy.
+Its competence in every aspect of Finite Element (FE) technology is provided by INTES to its clients not only through the high-end software system PERMAS.
+The full range of development know-how of INTES is also made available to its clients by the provision of top-notch services and expert consultancy.
 INTES activities mainly concentrate on the

-- · development and distribution of PERMAS, - development of new and efficient numerical methods, - development of software for new hardware architectures (such as parallel computers), - coupling of PERMAS with other software systems (such as CAD systems and pre- and postprocessors), - · consultancy and training of users, - · performance of analysis projects.
+- development and distribution of the FE solver PERMAS and the joint pre- and post-processor VisPER, - development of new and efficient numerical and graphical methods, - development of software for new hardware architectures (such as parallel computers), - coupling of PERMAS and VisPER with other software systems (such as pre- and postprocessors and MBS systems), - · consultancy and training of users, - consulting by analysis projects.

 The international support of PERMAS clients is supported in France by INTES France and in Japan by INTES Japan.
+In addition, partners are distributing the software in other countries.